Crime and the Criminal Justice System

 An officer who arrests you and finds out that you are a juvenile has several options.

-- The officer could release you with a warning or citation.
+- The police officer could release you with a warning or citation.
 A warning does not require you to do anything else.
 A citation may require you to either pay a fine or go to court to contest the fine.
 Citations are most common for minor violations, such as traffic offenses and littering.

 Do my parents have to know if I am arrested?